17 Spectacular places to visit in Malaga (beyond beaches)

 A port lies near the historic centre.
 It is a popular place for fireworks displays.

-Did you know that the port of Malaga is one of the oldest operating ports in Spain?
+Did you know that this port is one of the oldest operating ports in Spain?
 Yes, that is right, this port is more than 3000 years old.
-The Phoenicians founded this trading port in 1000 B. C. Malaga became a prosperous trading port under Roman rule.
+The Phoenicians founded this trading port in 1000 B. C., can you believe it?
+Malaga became a prosperous trading port under Roman rule.
 The Romans exported everything from iron and copper from nearby Ronda to olive oil and wine.

-When the Moors invaded in the 8th century, Malaga became the main port for the nearby Granada.
+When the Moors invaded in the 8th century, this city became the main port for the nearby Granada.
 The Arabs exported figs and wine from here.
-Later, under the Habsburg Empire, Malaga became one of the biggest manufacturing ports in Europe.
+Later, under the Habsburg Empire, this city became one of the biggest manufacturing ports in Europe.
 Today, this port is among the busiest seaports in the Mediterranean.
 It is the second largest port in the country (after Barcelona).

 16. Beaches in Malaga

-You cannot take a trip to Malaga without visiting one of the city’s beaches.
-There are a few to choose from, but Malagueta beach is the most famous.
+You cannot take a trip here without visiting one of the city’s beaches.
+There are a few to choose from, but Malagueta Beach is the most famous.
 La Malagueta beach is the most popular beach in the city because it is the closest beach to the city centre.
 This dark sandy beach, dotted with palm trees, stretches more than 1 kilometre from the port.
-Malaga’s biggest beach is a blue flag beach.
-It attracts thousands of holidaymakers during the summer months.
+The city’s biggest beach is a blue flag beach and attracts thousands of holidaymakers during the summer months.

 17. Atarazanas Market